50+ Expertly Curated Things to Do in Rome (2025)

 For medieval charm closer to Rome, Orvieto impresses with its mosaic cathedral and Etruscan tunnels, while Assisi shines as the birthplace of St. Francis.
 Ronciglione, a filming location for La Vita è Bella, and Civita di Bagnoregio, the crumbling “Dying City” accessed by a single pedestrian bridge, offer cinematic streets and breathtaking views far from the crowds.

-While it's true that all roads lead to Rome, some paths are definitely more convenient than others!
+While it's true that all roads lead to Rome, some paths are definitely more convenient than others — and here is a quick guide to transport in Rome.

 If you’ve just landed at Fiumicino Airport, the Sit Bus Shuttle offers a fast and reliable connection to both Termini and the Vatican.